dortania/OpenCore-Post-Install/gpu-patching/nvidia-patching/README.md

 ![](../../images/gpu-patching/nvidia/nvcap-complete-displays.jpg)

-Once your done setting up the displays, press `q` to return to the other NVCAP settings.
+Once you are done setting up the displays, press `q` to return to the other NVCAP settings.
 You should set the rest of the NVCAP settings as follows:

 | NVCAP Value | Details | Example Command |
 | :---------: | :------ | :-------------- |